UIghodaro/Untitled_HackNSlash/README.md

 ```
 *Note: `requirements.txt` has minimal packages.
 Exact versions will be updated with `pip freeze` once I can access the original dev environment*
 ## What's included
 The game is a 2D platformer with a level editor included.
-The playable character is given infinite flight as the "Aston University Goose".
+The playable character is a mercenary of sorts, able to jump twice and dash at fast speeds.
 - ``game.py`` - Playable demo
 - ``editor.py`` - Level editor
 - ``gameRss/images/`` - Assets (sprites & tiles)